 [LUM#14] Milo, age 7: Why do we see so few women building buildings or painting houses?

 Good question!
-Are there certain jobs that women aren’t allowed to do?
+Are there certain jobs that women aren't allowed to do?
 No, at least not in France.
-However, there are still some fields where very few women work, particularly—as you’ve seen, Milo—in construction, where 90% of the workers are men.
+However, there are still some jobs that very few women choose, particularly—as you've seen, Milo—in the construction industry, where 90% of the workers are men.

-However, some of them would like to see more gender diversity (meaning the presence of both genders).
+However, some of them would like to see more gender diversity (the presence of both sexes).
 Others, on the contrary, believe these are “men’s” jobs.
 This is called a gender stereotype—it’s like the images in our heads, or the preconceived notions we have about people based on their gender.

-They forget that there are women who are stronger than some men—take female professional wrestlers, for example!
-Plus, technological advances have made tools like forklifts available to make physical labor easier for everyone, including women.
+They forget that there are women who are stronger than some men—for example, a female wrestler!
+And besides, technological advances have made it possible to use tools, such as forklifts, to make physical labor easier for everyone, including women.

 There are also positive stereotypes, as Eric points out: “They show up on time for meetings and are much more thorough than the guys.”
 Sometimes it’s women themselves who perpetuate prejudices against their own gender!

-Those around them sometimes try to discourage them from pursuing certain careers, as they themselves are victims of prejudice.
-Fortunately, in the construction industry and elsewhere, attitudes are changing, and we are beginning to see greater diversity.
+The people around them sometimes try to discourage them from pursuing certain careers, as they themselves are victims of prejudice.
+Fortunately, in the construction industry and elsewhere, attitudes are changing, and we’re starting to see more gender diversity.

 So how can we prevent stereotypes from stopping girls and boys from achieving their dreams?
 By reminding them that they should choose the career they want.
-That everyone benefits from working together, and that differences between people can be a strength, regardless of gender.
+That everyone stands to gain from working together, and that differences among people can be a strength, regardless of a person’s gender.

-Caroline Debray, associate professor of management science at Montpellier Research in Management.
+Caroline Debray, associate professor of management sciences at Montpellier Research in Management.

 An article in partnership with The Conversation.